WP Engine WordPress Hosting Review (2019) – Why so Expensive?

 By dividing the monthly cost of an annual plan by the total number of websites allowed under that plan, I came up with the monthly cost of running a single website with WP Engine:

 Overall, this is very expensive for a shared hosting environment – for example, compared to WPX Hosting, WP Engine charges six times more per website hosted with them.

 Yes, WP Engine offers a custom plan, which they set up on a dedicated server.
 The pricing will depend on your requirements.

 Although their website lists 25 as the number of websites you can have on a custom plan, a sales specialist told me that you can have as many websites as you’d like, with the cost of adding websites between $15-$20 per site.

 1.4 Does WP Engine offer student hosting with reduced prices?

 As of April 2019, WP Engine does not offer reduced rates for students.
-If you are an active student and have access to an .edu email account, see SiteGround’s WordPress hosting for student discounts.
+If you are an active student and have access to an .edu email account, see our best student hosting rankings.

 1.5 Does WP Engine offer public discount promo codes?

 Some hosting providers, such as WPX, provide public discount codes that allow new members to try out the service at a reduced initial price.

 I asked WP Engine’s pre-sale team for promo codes and, unfortunately, none were available as of April 2019.